HL7/davinci-deqm/input/pagecontent/change-notes.md

     **Profile Changes:**
-    - Change the DEQM Gaps In Care Composition Profile to reference 1..* DEQM Gaps In Care DetectedIssue instead of 0..* ([FHIR-29017](https://jira.hl7.org/browse/FHIR-29017)),  ([FHIR-29012](https://jira.hl7.org/browse/FHIR-29012))
+    - Changed the DEQM Gaps In Care Composition Profile to reference 1..* DEQM Gaps In Care DetectedIssue instead of 0..* ([FHIR-29017](https://jira.hl7.org/browse/FHIR-29017)),  ([FHIR-29012](https://jira.hl7.org/browse/FHIR-29012))
     - Noted in DEQM Gaps in Care Composition Profile that the date range for the Gaps in Care report is specified using the period element in the DEQM Individual MeasureReport Profile. ([FHIR-28971](https://jira.hl7.org/browse/FHIR-28971))
-    - Add a modifier extension gapStatus to the DEQM Gaps In Care DetectedIssue profile. ([FHIR-29017](https://jira.hl7.org/browse/FHIR-29017)),  ([FHIR-29012](https://jira.hl7.org/browse/FHIR-29012))
+    - Added a modifier extension gapStatus to the DEQM Gaps In Care DetectedIssue profile. ([FHIR-29017](https://jira.hl7.org/browse/FHIR-29017)),  ([FHIR-29012](https://jira.hl7.org/browse/FHIR-29012))
     - Updated code in Composition.type to the Gaps in Care Report code now assigned by LOINC.([FHIR-29828](https://jira.hl7.org/browse/FHIR-29828))
     - Changed patient to 1..1 in DEQM Gaps in Care DetectedIssue profile. ([FHIR-28439](https://jira.hl7.org/browse/FHIR-28439))
-    -In DEQM Gaps in Care DetectedIssue profile clarified that the reference to the MeasureReport allows linkage to the FHIR Measure resource. ([FHIR-28973](https://jira.hl7.org/browse/FHIR-28973))
+    - Claried that the reference to the MeasureReport allows linkage to the FHIR Measure resource in DEQM Gaps in Care DetectedIssue profile . ([FHIR-28973](https://jira.hl7.org/browse/FHIR-28973))
     - DetectedIssue.evidence.detail changed to allow MeasureReport or Guidance resource to be Referenced. ([FHIR-28486](https://jira.hl7.org/browse/FHIR-28486)
     - Updated the DetectedIssue resource to say it may also be used to report details on the open gaps identified and mitigation steps for addressing them. ([FHIR-28978](https://jira.hl7.org/browse/FHIR-28978))
     - Added a new CAREGAP code to  http://terminology.hl7.org/CodeSystem/v3-ActCode. ([FHIR-31067](https://jira.hl7.org/browse/FHIR-31067))

-    - DEQM Gaps in Care Individual MeasureReport profile was removed.
-The extension-populationReference was added to the DEQM Individual MeasureReport profile.
+    - Removed DEQM Gaps in Care Individual MeasureReport profile that was in the STU3 Ballot version.
+Added the extension-populationReference to the DEQM Individual MeasureReport profile instead.
 This extension-populationReference SHOULD reference population criteria id specified in a Measure resource. ([FHIR-28497](https://jira.hl7.org/browse/FHIR-28497))
     - Updated the DEQM Individual and Summary MeasureReport.reporter to be "Organization that generated the report". ([FHIR-28484](https://jira.hl7.org/browse/FHIR-28484))
-    - Add documentation to Reference Measure Extension Explaining How to Use. ([FHIR-28497](https://jira.hl7.org/browse/FHIR-28497))
+    - Added documentation to reference populationReference extension and explaining how to use. ([FHIR-28497](https://jira.hl7.org/browse/FHIR-28497))
-    - Documentation added description on improvementNotation ([FHIR-28969](https://jira.hl7.org/browse/FHIR-28969))
+    - Added description on improvementNotation ([FHIR-28969](https://jira.hl7.org/browse/FHIR-28969))

    **care-gap operation updates**